tjpranic/wrAIter/README.md

 # wrAIter

-wrAIter is a simple LLM frontend written in Svelte 5
+wrAIter is a simple LLM frontend written with Svelte 5

 ## Installation